Yandex Cloud

 Where:

 • name: Mount point.
-Use this path to access the directory the bucket will be mounted to: /function/storage/<mount_point>.
+The directory with the mounted bucket will be accessible at /function/storage/<mount_point>.

 • mode: Bucket mount mode, ro (read-only) or rw (read and write).